 What is Roblox?
 A Definitive Guide to Roblox Gaming

 The world of gaming consists of both players and creators, and often those two roles are one in the same thanks to some innovative gaming platforms out there.
-Roblox
+Roblox is one example.

 This massively multiplayer online (MMO) entertainment platform offers the ability to play games as well as create them using a digital tool called Roblox Studio and an easy-to-use, cross-platform programming and scripting language named Lua.

 The largest user-generated online gaming platform, Roblox hosts social network games consisting of Lego-like virtual blocks.

 Released in 2006 by the Roblox Corporation, Roblox now hosts over 70 million active monthly users who have created more than 15 million games.
 It’s a hugely popular gaming site for kids and teens, who flock to the platform daily to play games, create adventures, role play, and learn with their friends (regardless of where they are) in a family-friendly, immersive, and 3D environment.

 Roblox is accessible on multiple devices, including PC, Mac, iOS, Android, Amazon, and Xbox One.
 Learn how to play Roblox on your PC.